pezia/poker-croupier/README.md

 We would like to avoid a situation where one team has a huge advantage over the others due to a library that solves some part of the problem.
 For that reason the rule of thumb is that only the language's standard library, and general purpose open source libraries are allowed.

 #### Exceptions

+For a library to qualify for the bellow exceptions, it should be publicly available and opensource.
+Properitary libraries are baned under all conditions.

 - The folding player provided as part of this repository in the `player/<language>` library can be used as a starting point.
 (That is to avoid people strugling to get Thrift to work.)
 - In the case of C++ the Boost library is allowed, since otherwise C++ would be handicaped against languages like Java and python that have more potent standard libraries.
 Similarly in other languages where the standard library is small - like JavaScript - public packages are allowed as long as they are resonably general purpose.
 - If in doubt, than the team should ask the other teams if they allow them to use a particular library.
 In the name of fair play, other teams should allow the usage of the library if it does not give the other team an unfair advantage.